xzuttz/efcore-buffer-flush/README.md

 # Dependenecy Injection

-The library offers a convenient method for adding the `ISaveChangesMaybeServiceFactory` to the IoC provider.
+The library provides a convenient method for adding the `ISaveChangesMaybeServiceFactory` to the IoC provider.

 ```c#
 services.AddSaveChangesMaybeServiceFactory();